Physicist suspended for talk that sparks sexism concerns

-GENEVA (AP) — Officials at the world's largest particle accelerator have suspended an Italian physicist pending an investigation of his "highly offensive" presentation on gender issues that raised new concerns about sexism in science.
+GENEVA (AP) — Officials at the world's largest particle accelerator on Monday suspended an Italian physicist pending an investigation into his "highly offensive" presentation on gender issues that raised new concerns about sexism in science.

+The Geneva-area center, where the subatomic particle known as the Higgs boson was confirmed in 2013, said it had no prior knowledge of the content of Strumia's presentation and cited its "attacks on individuals" as "unacceptable in any professional context."

-A CERN spokesman confirmed a slide presentation on Strumia's talk found online but said a recording was not immediately available.
-One slide read "Physics invented and built by men, it's not by invitation."
+A CERN spokesman confirmed a slide presentation on Strumia's talk found online, but said a recording was not immediately available.
+The slides featured charts, graphs and tables that are hard to understand out of context, but one quotation said: "Physics invented and built by men, it's not by invitation."

+In a phone interview with The Associated Press, Strumia said he wanted to debunk what he insists was a misconception, and said he doesn't believe men are better than women in physics.

+"This workshop was continuously telling (saying): 'men are bad, men are sexist, they discriminate against us' — lots of things like this," he said.
+"I did a check to see if this was true ... and the result was: That was not true."

 Laura Covi, who studies cosmology at Georg-August University in Goettingen, Germany and was at the Friday seminar, said Strumia's comments didn't go over well.